GiovanniGiacometti/polars-vector-store/README.md

 ### Implementations

 I’ve explored three different implementations.
 I'll describe them here, but you can find the code in the `polars_vector_store/polars` folder.
-Notice that all implementations rely on embedding being normalized, so that the similarity can simply be computed using the dot product.
+Notice that all implementations rely on embedding being normalized, so that the similarity can be computed using the dot product.

 1. `NumpyBasedPolarsVectorStore`:
     - Extracts the embedding column as a NumPy array.